-I never saw Gremlins as a scary movie but I think that the creators thought that the ugliness of the creatures would give the movies a darker tone in the midst of Gizmo’s cuteness and the humor of the films.
+I never saw Gremlins as a scary movie, but I think that the creators believed that the ugliness of the creatures would give the film a darker tone in the midst of Gizmo’s cuteness and the humor.

 I mean the Gremlin with the lipstick was my absolute favorite.

 This game was about collecting the gizmos in a span of a few minutes.
 The gizmos couldn’t touch the food because it turns them into Gremlins.
 Neither the Gremlins and Gizmos could touch the water because then they would multiply.